Amelia10007/latest-value-channel/README.md

 updater.update(1).unwrap();
 drop(updater);

-// The updater dropped. but the updated data remains, so recv() succeeds. assert_eq!(Ok(1), receiver.recv());
+// The updater dropped.
+But the updated data remains, so recv() succeeds. assert_eq!(Ok(1), receiver.recv());

 // The updater dropped and no data exists on the buffer.
 So recv() fails.